 Camino Le Puy Way: Stage 58 Days & 7 Nights

-- Savouring a glass of floc, the local aperitif based on the same recipe since the 16th century
+- Savour a glass of floc, the local aperitif based on the same recipe since the 16th century

-- Try local delicacies such as fois gras, confit and cassoulet, while looking out over the Armagnac vineyards
+- Local delicacies such as fois gras, confit and cassoulet and Armagnac

-- Walking through the gorgeous landscapes of La Gers, often called the “Tuscany of France”
+- The gorgeous landscapes of La Gers, often called the “Tuscany of France”